Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

-{\textsc{Remarks}}.
+{\textsc{Remark}}.
 It is worth noticing that although the above $\AVSS$ definition is quite classic in contrast to some advanced variants of $\AVSS$ (e.g., high-threshold secrecy and strong commitment), it is still powerful in the sense of empowering more efficient (reasonably fair) common randomness and consensuses in the asynchronous network environments.
-In particular, later Sections would demonstrate how useful this seemingly primitive $\AVSS$ definition actually can be, by showing more efficient common coin and leader election that are constructed with using this simple $\AVSS$ notion.
+In particular, later Sections would demonstrate how useful this seemingly primitive $\AVSS$ definition actually can be, by showing more efficient common coin and leader election centering around it.